Heart Rates Guide: Normal, Abnormal & When to Seek Help | Gleneagles Hospitals Malaysia

 Arrhythmia refers to irregularities in the heartbeat, manifesting as either a rapid (tachycardia), slow (bradycardia), or erratic rhythm.

-While arrhythmias may occasionally result in symptoms like palpitations, chest discomfort, dizziness, or fainting, not all cases present noticeable signs.
-However, severe arrhythmias have the potential to impair the heart’s ability to efficiently pump blood, thereby heightening the risk of stroke or heart failure.
+Not all cases present noticeable signs.
+However, severe arrhythmias have the potential to impair the heart’s ability to pump blood efficiently, thereby heightening the risk of stroke or heart failure.

 Treatment approaches encompass medications, lifestyle adjustments, or medical interventions aimed at restoring a regular heart rhythm.